-You may need some time off from caring ('replacement care').
-If you have other support needs, for example, help with housework or meeting the costs of a training course, you should receive your own personal budget to cover these costs, provided you are entitled to support.
+If you have support needs, for example, help with housework or meeting the costs of a training course, you should have your own personal budget which reflects the cost of these services.
+You may be required to contribute towards the cost of support services, subject to a financial assessment.